 What is considered reasonable compensation for a trustee?

-If compensation instructions aren’t included in the trust documents, most states require that trustees are paid a “reasonable” amount for their services.
+Most states require that trustees are paid a “reasonable” amount for their services.
 But what exactly is considered reasonable?
 Generally, it depends on the type and complexity of the trust.
 For example:

 - The amount of time it will take to administer the trust